AbdEl-Rahman21/odin-tictactoe/README.md

 ### Notes

 - There is an additional Computer AI with three difficulty levels.
-- The first 6 commits of this repository are copied form the (odin-OOP_Practice) to separate it form Mastermind
+- The first 6 commits of this repository are copied form the (odin-OOP_Practice) to separate it form Mastermind.

 ### Play